aekupor/Flixster/README.md

 * [x] List anything else that you can get done to improve the app functionality!
   *  Added "view trailer" button from the "more details" page for users to easily view the trailer once they are looking at more details of movie.
   *  Added "buy tickets" button from the "more details" page for users to be redirected to Fandango to buy tickets by using WebView.
+  *  Added recommended movie to display from the "more details" page.
+Created "read more" button to allow users to navigate directly to that recommended movie's "more details" page.
+  *  Added "my notes" button on the main page to take users to new page where users can store the names and their own ratings of movies they have watched.
+This data persists even once users have closed the app.
+  *  Sort movies on main page from highest to lowest rating.
+  *  Add scroll view on movies detail page so that user can see all content easily.

 ## Video Walkthrough